OBSLabs/etl/README.md

 and returns `3`

-Step is operation over the copy of the state passed to the block and always return the latest version of the state. step do |state|
+Step is operation over the copy of the state object passed to the block and returning the latest the state object. step do |state|
   state[:data] = File.read('foo.bar')
   state